-- The road is too rough.
-The disc should play when the road is smoother. - The disc is dirty, scratched, wet or upside down. - The air is very humid.
+- You're driving on a very rough road.
+When the road becomes smoother, the disc should play. - · The disc is dirty, scratched, wet or upside down. - The air is very humid.
 If so, wait about an hour and try again.